 - Hemolytic anemia: Accelerated red blood cell destruction.

-If you notice persistent yellowing near your lips along with symptoms like fatigue, dark urine, or abdominal pain, medical evaluation is critical.
+If you notice persistent yellowing near your lips along with symptoms like yellow eyes, fatigue, dark urine, pale stools, nausea, fever, or abdominal pain, medical evaluation is critical.

 Contact Dermatitis: Irritation Around Your Mouth

 The skin around your mouth is thin and sensitive.
-It’s exposed daily to saliva, food residues, cosmetics, and dental hygiene products — all potential irritants.
+It’s exposed daily to saliva, food residues, cosmetics, sunscreen, dental hygiene products, and lip products — all potential irritants.

 - Overuse of topical steroids on facial skin.